evoredy/RF_Tools/FPGA_Exploration/spartan6/B205mini/README.md

 Install the ISE Design suite and get it running.
 You may have to disable the processor checking scripts from the Xilinx installer package as newer CPUs may not be detected correctly (like a 12th generation Intel).

 Copy this entire project folder to your workspace directory selected during ISE install.
-Select "open project" and navigate to this folder and select project.
+Select "open project" and navigate to [workspace directory]/ISE_Project/top/b2xxmini/build-B205mini and select the project (it will be clickable in the file browser).

+The ISE Design suite can be used to navigate availablie libraries, modify code, and build the bit image for use on the SDR.

 Notes and Errata: